openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 *well-formed* if **all** of the following is true:

 -  The generic declaration name is *G*.
--  The number of type arguments equals that of *G*’s type parameters.
+-  The number of type arguments equals the number of type parameters of *G*.
--  All type arguments are subtypes (see :ref:`Subtyping`) of a corresponding type parameter constraint.
+-  All type arguments are subtypes (see :ref:`Subtyping`) of the corresponding type parameter constraint.

 A :index:`compile-time error` occurs if an instantiation is not well-formed.